Bathrooms Don’t Have to be Boring! Tips for Bringing Life to Bathroom Walls

 You might have a stash of prints and pieces from flea markets or yard sales you’ve been meaning to hang, but if you don’t, no worries!
 The New York Public Library has a huge online digital collection of images available for download.

 They have thousands of free images – everything from old newspaper clippings, vintage photos (from hundreds of locations), which you can upload to pictureframes.com to have framed in a picture frame of your choice.
-Just go to Upload & Play and, voila!
+Just go to Upload My Picture and, voila!

 Keeping Your Art Safe